sbercloud-terraform/terraform-provider-sbercloud/docs/resources/obs_bucket.md

 * `region` - (Optional, String, ForceNew) Specified the region where this bucket will be created.
 If not specified, used the region by the provider.

+* `parallel_fs` - (Optional, Bool, ForceNew) Whether enable a bucket as a parallel file system.
+Changing this will create a new bucket.

+* `multi_az` - (Optional, Bool, ForceNew) Whether enable the multi-AZ mode for the bucket.
+When the multi-AZ mode is enabled, data in the bucket is duplicated and stored in multiple AZs.

+  -> **NOTE:** Once a bucket is created, you cannot enable or disable the multi-AZ mode.
+Changing this will create a new bucket, but the name of a deleted bucket can be reused for another bucket at least 30 minutes after the deletion.
+  Exercise caution when changing this field.

+* `encryption` - (Optional, Bool) Whether enable default server-side encryption of the bucket in SSE-KMS mode.

+* `kms_key_id` - (Optional, String) Specifies the ID of a KMS key.
+If omitted, the default master key will be used.

+* `kms_key_project_id` - (Optional, String) Specifies the project ID to which the KMS key belongs.
+If omitted, the ID of the provider-level project will be used.

 * `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the OBS bucket.
 Changing this creates a OBS bucket.

 The `logging` object supports the following: